 What Education Do I Need For a Civilian Career?

-Secondary education, which is comprised of post-high school programs, can be a great way to adjust back to civilian life and transition military skills to skills needed for civilian careers.
-Trade school, specifically, may be the optimal next step for the transition to a civilian career, especially if you want to pursue a career in cosmetology, HVAC, allied health, or truck driving.
-Plus, when compared to a four-year degree, trade schools offer shorter timeframes and lower tuitions.
-And, as a veteran, you may be able to receive credits for military training, service, and experience, though credit rewarding and transfer policies vary by state and institution.
+Postsecondary education, which is comprised of post-high school programs, can be a great way to adjust back to civilian life and transition military skills to skills needed for civilian careers.
+Trade school, specifically, may be the optimal next step for the transition to a civilian career, especially if you want to pursue a career in cosmetology, HVAC, welding, allied health, or truck driving.

 If you’re thinking about going back to school to help with your transition to civilian life, look for a school that has earned the Military Friendly School designation, like MTI.
-This designation is given to schools based on an evaluation of retention rates, graduation rates, job placement rates, loan repayment rates, persistence (degree advancement or transfer) rates, and loan default rates.
+This designation is given to schools based on an evaluation of retention rates, graduation rates, career placement rates, loan repayment rates, persistence (degree advancement or transfer) rates, and loan default rates.

 Veterans, like you, should also find schools participating in the Principles of Excellence program.
 To participate in the Principles of Excellence program, institutions must agree to follow specific guidelines meant to aid students as they complete secondary education.